FranciscoKnebel/priokcut/README.md

 ### Complexity

-Not calculated yet, but expected to be quadratic according to the number of vertices.
+Linear, directly proportional to the number of vertices.

 ### Performance notes

 Practical applications of this algorithm can operate on graphs of up to one million vertices.
-For these graphs, memory usage is approximately 24 to 240 MB, depending on the values of `i` and `k`.
-In general, the lower the values of i and k, the lower the memory usage.
+For these graphs, memory usage is approximately 50 to 100 MB, depending on the values of `i` and `k`.
+In general, the lower the values of `i` and `k`, the lower the memory usage and execution time.

 For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors,